-Q20.
-How many Certified Plans will be available for application?

-Q21.
-Will there be hospital insurance products other than Certified Plans available for my choice?

 Q22.
+How many Certified Plans are available for application?

+Q23.
+Are there hospital insurance products other than Certified Plans available for my choice?

-Will the premiums of Certified Plans be regulated by FHB?
+Q24.
+Are the premiums of Certified Plans regulated by FHB?

-FHB will not regulate the premiums of Certified Plans.
-However, the participating insurance companies will have to publish the premium schedules of their Certified Plans that facilitate comparison and the premium schedule of all Certified Plans of insurance companies can be accessed on the official VHIS website.
+FHB does not regulate the premiums of Certified Plans.
+However, the participating insurance companies have to publish the premium schedules of their Certified Plans that facilitate comparison and the premium schedule of all Certified Plans of insurance companies can be accessed on the official VHIS website.

 Yes, in general.